SaitomoPM/public-site/docsGenerator/docs/src/arns.md

 - Undernames can go multiple levels deep, like version_dapp_ardrive but most not be longer than the total MAX_NAME_LENGTH of an ArNS name.

 Undernames give more versatility and utility to owning an ArNS name.

+## Bid Initiated Dutch Auctions (BIDA)

+Certain names must go to public auction based on their character length and purchase type.
+These auctions shall follow a Dutch Auction model whereby the first user interested in a name must initiate the process by placing the first bid.

+Dutch auctions work as follows: the first bid must be greater than or equal to the assigned floor price for the name.
+Once the first bid is placed, the timer for the auction begins.
+The auction begins at a price much higher than the floor price.
+As time passes, the purchase prices progressively decreases until someone purchases it, or it hits the initial bid price, and the initial bidder receives the name.

+This does not mean that the initial bidder must wait until the auction concludes.
+At any time, the initial bidder can place a second bid to purchase the name for the assigned purchase price, or a second bidder can discover this auction and do the same.
+The benefit of this system, versus an English Auction system, is that there will only ever be 2 bids, the bid to initiate the auction, and the final bid to purchase.
+This makes for a more compact and scalable SmartWeave Contract state.

+Auction end dates are denoted by Arweave block height and established at the start of the auction.
+For example, the duration for a premium auction could be 14 days or 10,100 blocks.